bu-icsg/dana/README.md

 We're working on a full integration of the X-FILES supervisor library with the Linux kernel.
 Supervisor features are currently supported via system calls added to the [RISC-V Proxy Kernel](https://www.github.com/riscv/riscv-pk) via an included [patch](patches/riscv-pk-xfiles-syscalls.patch).

 #### <a name="io-queues"></a> IO Queues
-While neural network configurations are loaded from the memory of the microprocessor, all input and output data is transferred from Rocket to X-FILES/DANA hardware through the Rocket Custom Coprocessor (RoCC) register interface.
+While neural network configurations are loaded from the memory of the microprocessor, all input and output data is transferred from Rocket to DANA hardware through the Rocket Custom Coprocessor (RoCC) register interface.
 We have plans to enable asynchronous transfer through in-memory queues.

 #### <a name="configuration-offload"></a> Ability to Offload Configurations
 We don't currently support writeback of trained neural network configurations from DANA back to the memory of the microprocessor.
 Repeated user calls to use the same neural network configuration will, however, use the cached (and trained) neural network configuration on DANA.